 Prevent Mold in Your AC Unit

 AC units tend to be damp places, especially in a humid area like Florida.
 Mold, mildew and bacteria can grow on your AC coils, causing them to run less efficiently and distributing allergens (and sometimes toxins) into the air.
-One way to keep this from happening is to install a UV light purification system.
+One way to keep this from happening is to install a UV light system.
 These systems prevent the growth of bacteria, mildew, mold, and even viruses on the surfaces of your AC coils.
 You should also get your AC coils cleaned in the early spring to ensure that any residue is removed.
 Doing this can extend the life of your compressor as well as delivering improved air quality.

 Clean Your Air Vents

 Cleaning your air vents regularly will help improve air quality by keeping particles of dust and pollen from collecting on the vents and then blowing out into the house when you turn your AC system on.
 If you are having your system inspected, they may clean the vents for you, which can be particularly useful if you have ceiling grilles.
-(Always wear a mask when cleaning vents).
+(Always wear a dust mask when cleaning vents).
 Don’t use cleaning chemicals on your vents as this will circulate the VOCs most contain, which can also cause allergies, through your house.

 Install an In-Duct Air Purifier